Scalable bayesian shadow tomography for quantum property estimation with set transformers: Experimental results

 The model was trained to minimize MSE loss between its output \(\sigma(x,F)\) and the true $f(\rho)$ for each instance, using the Adam optimizer.
 We repeated training for system sizes $n=3,4,5,6,7$ for GHZ fidelity, and $n=2,4,6,8$ qubits for R\'enyi entropy (where subsystems $A$ and $B$ are equal-sized, each comprising \(n/2\) qubits).
 FIGS.~\ref{fig:DFE_GHZ_Pauli_Clifford_comparison}--\ref{fig:Renyi_Pauli_Clifford_BitFlip_comparison} summarize the results on the test sets.
 In all cases, the proposed Bayesian estimator achieves a lower MSE than the naive classical shadows estimator.
 Additionally, the model was trained on 10,000 experiments, with the number of measurements \(N\) uniformly sampled from the range 10 to 100 for each instance.
 For evaluation, 100 test experiments were generated for each fixed value of \(N\), and the corresponding MSEs are plotted in FIGS.~\ref{fig:varying_N_DFE} and \ref{fig:varying_N_Renyi}.
 The results show that our Bayesian estimator consistently outperforms the naive classical shadows estimator across the full range of evaluated measurement numbers.

 \begin{remark} FIG.~\ref{fig:varying_N_avg_DFE_Pauli} shows that direct learning of the target functional outperforms residual learning for small \(N\).
-In this regime, the variance of the classical shadow estimator is so large that a crude estimate drawn from the feasible range of \(f(\rho)\) can beat it.
+In this regime, the variance of the classical shadow estimator is so large that a crude estimate drawn from the feasible range of \(f(\rho)\) may produce a better result.
 However, as \(N\) increases and the shadow estimator becomes sufficiently accurate, residual learning outperforms direct learning.
 This indicates that approximating the shadow inversion from measurement data to a point estimate of \(f(\rho)\) is much more challenging than learning only the bias of an existing estimator, since many shadow inversion steps include evaluations of parity-like functions (see Algorithm~\ref{alg:ghz_dfe} and Eq.~(\ref{equation:local_renyi_snapshot})). \end{remark}

 Table~\ref{tab:times} provides the inference times per experiment.
 The runtimes reflect only the learned bias and do not include the classical shadow estimation itself, since optimizing the latter falls outside the scope of this work.
 As Table~\ref{tab:times} shows, the correction adds little overhead, so it can be seamlessly merged with existing estimation protocols.